reactjs/react.dev/content/docs/reference-glossary.md

 ## [Elements](/docs/rendering-elements.html)

 React elements are the building blocks of React applications.
 One might confuse elements with a more widely known concept of "components".
-Elements are what components are "made of".
 An element describes what you want to see on the screen.
 React elements are immutable.

 ```js
 const element = <h1>Hello, world</h1>;